sen2vm/sen2vm-core/README.md

 ### 1.1 How to run sen2vm-core

-First, download the jar of Sen2VM core, then run the following commad to launch it:
+First, download the jar of Sen2VM core, then run the following command to launch it:
 ```
 java -jar target/sen2vm-core-<NN.NN.NN>-jar-with-dependencies.jar -c [configuration_filepath] [-p [parameters_filepath]]
 ```